-- (f) Professional accountant An individual who is a member of the Institute of Singapore Chartered Accountants (ISCA). - (g) Network A larger structure that is aimed at co-operation, and that is clearly aimed at profit or cost sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand-name, or a significant part of professional resources. - (h) Network firm A firm or entity that belongs to a network. - (i) Politically exposed person (PEP) A foreign PEP, domestic PEP or international organisation PEP.
+- (d) Group A parent, and its subsidiaries and branches. - (e) Legal arrangement A trust or other similar arrangement. - (f) Legal person An entity other than a natural person that can establish a permanent client relationship with a professional firm or otherwise own property.
+This can include companies, bodies corporate, foundations, partnerships, joint ventures or associations and other relevantly similar entities. - (g) Network A larger structure that is aimed at co-operation, and that is clearly aimed at profit or cost sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand-name, or a significant part of professional resources. - (h) Network firm A firm or entity that belongs to a network. - (i) Politically exposed person (PEP) A foreign PEP, domestic PEP or international organisation PEP.